 And in case you’re wondering, no, you can’t explore any of these slot canyons without a Navajo guide.
 According to tour guide Presley Ashley, this rule was instituted after a flash flood killed eleven visitors in 1997.

 Hotels in Page AZ

-Reflecting increased interest in Horshoe Bend and the slot canyons, in addition to proximity to popular tourism destination Lake Powell, new franchise hotels have opened in Page, Arizona.
+Reflecting increased interest in Horshoe Bend and the slot canyons, in addition to proximity to popular tourism destination Lake Powell, and all the epic things to do in Page AZ, new franchise hotels have opened up.
 We spent two nights at the Hampton Inn & Suites.

 It’s nothing fancy but clean and comfortable, with a spacious workspace, a good breakfast, an indoor pool, and free parking.

 Restaurants in Page AZ